 Was this the way in the First-Century Christian Congregation?
 No!
 For more information, see the linked document, 'Removing the Wicked from the Congregation.'

-Have you ever wondered why Jesus, when he was speaking of the end of this age, asked the question (found at Luke 18:8): 'However, when the Son of Man arrives, will he really find the faith on the earth?'
+Have you ever wondered why Jesus, when he was speaking of his return, asked the question (found at Luke 18:8): 'However, when the Son of Man arrives, will he really find the faith on the earth?'

-He obviously had a good reason to ask that; for, he must have known that people in the last days would be following 'the broad road' by adopting the religious ideas and doctrines of others, rather than doing their own Bible research.
-And they would be following the teachings of the 'false anointed' and 'false prophets' who claim full knowledge and inspiration by God.
+He obviously had a good reason to ask that, for he must have known that people in the last days would be following 'the broad road' by adopting the religious ideas and doctrines of others, rather than doing their own Bible research… they would be following the teachings of the 'false anointed' and 'false prophets' who claim full knowledge and inspiration by God.

 If you're happy with that, what can we say?
-But we hope that the faith will be found on the earth… we hope that it will be found in you.
+But we hope that the faith will be found on the earth… in you.
 However, for that to be true, you will have to search for the truth!
-You will not find complete truth through the written teachings of men as they dispens through their magazines or books, but in the Bible.
+You will not find complete truth through the written teachings of men as they dispense it through their magazines or books, just in the Bible.
 As Paul wrote at Romans 3:4: 'Let God be proven true even if that makes every man a liar.'

 Therefore, we don't offer the Commentaries and Notes that you will find here as truth.
 They are just the observations of the translators and records of our discussions.
 Everything is open for correction, as we learn more about the meanings of Bible words.
 In fact, in several places you'll find differing opinions, because we (unlike the hypocrites) don't claim to know all the answers.
-For, we are still searching, knocking, and asking, and we urge you to do the same.
-But, this can only be accomplished by your reading the whole Bible… perhaps five Chapters per day?
-Remember that people once died horribly just to have this privilege… is it worth that much to you?
+Rather, we are still searching, knocking, and asking, and we urge you to do the same.
+But this can only be accomplished by your reading the whole Bible… perhaps five Chapters per day?
+Remember that people once died horribly just to have this privilege… does it mean life or death to you?
 We hope so!